Two women and two men were on the plane

 “It was an unsurvivable crash,” Nevandro said.

 There was no communication with the pilot to indicate mechanical failure, Van McKenny, an investigator with the National Transportation Safety Board, said Monday at a news conference.
+He added that the agency has not confirmed the number of people on the plane and that the county coroner will release that information.

 CNN’s Dave Alsup and Janet DiGiacomo contributed to this report.